-Menopause is when a woman's ovaries stop releasing eggs, either because of age or certain cancer treatments.
-It usually begins during a woman's mid-40s to mid-50s.
-During natural menopause, a woman's body makes less of the hormones estrogen and progesterone, causing irregular menstrual periods that eventually stop.
-Cancer treatment, such as surgical removal of the ovaries, chemotherapy, hormonal or anti-estrogen treatments, and radiation therapy to the pelvic area, may also cause menopause, usually at an earlier age than expected.
+Menopause occurs when a woman’s ovaries stop releasing eggs, either because of age or specific cancer or other medical treatments.
+It usually begins during a woman’s mid-40s to mid-50s.
+During natural menopause, a woman’s body makes less of the hormones estrogen and progesterone, causing irregular menstrual periods that eventually stop.
+Some types of cancer treatment, such as the surgical removal of the ovaries, chemotherapy, hormone or anti-estrogen treatments, and radiation therapy to the pelvic area, may also cause menopause, often at an earlier age than expected.

 The symptoms and signs of menopause caused by cancer treatment depend on type of treatment you receive and your health history.
-Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
-Talk with your health care team about any menopausal symptoms you experience, including any new symptoms or a change in symptoms.
+Relieving side effects is an important part of cancer care and treatment.
+This may also be called symptom management, palliative care, or supportive care.
+Talk with your health care team about any menopausal symptoms you experience, including new symptoms or a change in symptoms.

 - Night sweats

 - Depression and mood swings

 Keep in mind that many unpleasant symptoms of menopause will eventually diminish and disappear.

 - Practice relaxation techniques, such as deep breathing, and other strategies to reduce stress.

 - Keep a cool room temperature.